Are you achieving your life goals?

-I take a collaborative approach to work together, identify strengths and discover new ways to use those strengths to overcome life challenges.
-In addition, I integrate mindfulness, coping, and relationship skill building in order to address both lifelong challenges and/or more acute issues that have recently arisen.
+I take a collaborative approach to work together, identify strengths, and discover new ways to use those strengths to overcome life challenges.
+In addition, I integrate mindfulness, coping strategies, and relationship skill building in order to address both lifelong challenges and/or more acute issues that have recently arisen.

 Research evidence supports the idea that the fit between you and your therapist is one of the strongest predictors of a successful counseling experience.
 I strive to provide a safe space for open and honest communication, genuine support (and, at times, those gentle challenges that we all need), and a caring sense of humor to help you through life's difficulties.